The wellness trend from Japan: forest bathing - NIKIN EU

 The wellness trend from Japan: forest bathing

 Forest bathing has arrived in Europe.
-The nature experience from Japan, where shinrin-yoku, as it was originally called, has a longer history, is also finding more and more interested people and providers in this country.
-We tell you everything about the what, how and why.
+The nature experience from Japan, where shinrin-yoku, as it was originally called, has a long history, is finding more and more interested people and providers in this country too.
+We tell you all about the what, how and why.

-For several years now Japanese scientists have been studying what forest bathing, i.e. being consciously in the forest, does to the human body.
-The results: Pulse and breathing calm down and blood pressure is normalised after only a few minutes.
-Certain hormones that are beneficial to heart health are found to be present in higher concentrations after forest bathing, and the killer cells of the immune system can also be stimulated by spending time under trees.
+For several years now , Japanese scientists have beenstudying what forest bathing, i.e. being consciously in the forest, does to the human body.
+The results: Pulse and breathing calm down and blood pressure is also normalized - after just a few minutes.
+Certain hormones that are beneficial to heart health are found in higher concentrations after forest bathing, and the immune system's killer cells can also be stimulated by spending time under trees.

 Forest symbol image